 Embedding in Other Websites.
 Unfortunately, while you can embed Facebook 360 videos in other websites, you can’t do the same with 360 photos–it just comes out as a static, flat thumbnail.

 Tips.
 The uploader should detect that it’s a 360-degree photo automatically.
 If it doesn’t, there are two things to check.
 One is that the image hasn’t been cropped or its aspect ratio changed–it should be a 2:1 aspect ratio–that is, exactly twice as wide as it is tall.
 The second thing to check is that you haven’t stripped away the metadata.
 If you’re uploading directly from your phone or camera, this shouldn’t be an issue.
 But if you’re exporting an edited image from something like Lightroom, make sure you leave the option on to preserve metadata.
-Facebook looks for the camera make field to identify a known 360-degree camera, and if it doesn’t find it it assumes it’s a regular flat image.
+Facebook looks for the camera make field to identify a known 360-degree camera, and if it doesn’t find it, it assumes it’s a regular flat image.
 If that information is missing, it’s possible to add it manually (ie. inject the metadata).
-Here’s a detailed guide on doing that.

 Kuula is a relatively new site that’s designed specifically for sharing 360-degree panoramas.
 It’s also one of the slickest and simplest options.